USEPA/Environmental-Technologies-Design-Option-Tool/README.md

 3. Run *setup.exe* and follow prompts
 4. When prompted enter license key: CAADV0-R74JM-QXCNP-7EER9-1AT72
 5. To run each module in Windows 7 or newer: Edit *properties* of the program to be run and select Compatibility Tab and  "run in compatibility mode".
 Select Windows 98/Me from the Compatibility Mode dropdown menu.
+6. For AdDesignS: If you get "Error #435...index" or an error about "Biot number out of range", please use English as your language in Windows OS.
+The comma marker for a decimal used by some non-English languages cannot be passed to the solvers in the program and produce the listed errors.

 Available Users manuals will be located in the modules subfolder within the help folder.